smolt/ldc-iphone-dev/README.md

 LLVM is included as a submodule since it has been modified to support TLS on iOS.
 No other LLVM will work.

 To really have fun, you will need an iOS device.
-There is also news that with Xcode 7 you can download to your own devices without enrolling in the Developer Program.
+Beginning with Xcode 7 you can download to your own devices without enrolling in the Developer Program.

 ## Build
 Download with git and build: